Universal Esperanto Association: Structure and affiliated organizations

-The Komitato elects a board, the Estraro.
-The Estraro installs a general director and sometimes additionally a director.
-The general director and his staff work at the UEA headquarters, Oficejo de UEA, in Rotterdam.
+The Komitato serves as a sort of parliament and elects a board, the Estraro.
+The Estraro installs a general director and sometimes a director as well.
+The general director and staff work at the UEA headquarters, Oficejo de UEA, in Rotterdam.

-An individual member can become a delegito, a 'delegate'.
-This means that he serves as a local contact person for Esperanto and UEA members in his town.
-A ĉefdelegito (chief delegate) is someone installed also by the UEA headquarters, but with the task to collect the member fees in a given country.
+Individual members can become a delegito, a 'delegate', who serves as a local contact person for Esperanto and UEA members in their town.
+A ĉefdelegito (chief delegate) is someone installed also by the UEA headquarters, but with the task to collect and remit membership fees in a given country.

 Youth section

 TEJO, the World Esperanto Youth Organization, is the youth section of the UEA.
 Similar to the World Congress, TEJO organizes an International Youth Congress of Esperanto (Internacia Junulara Kongreso) each year in a different location.
 The IJK is a week-long event of concerts, presentations, excursions attended by hundreds of young people from all over the world.

-The youth section has a Komitato and national and specialist affiliated organizations, just as UEA itself.
+The youth section has a Komitato and national and specialist affiliated organizations, just as the UEA itself.
 A TEJO volunteer works at the Rotterdam headquarters.

 National organizations

 The first national Esperanto organization was founded in 1898 in France, originally as a potential international association.
 In 1903 the second one followed, in Switzerland.
-Within a couple of years, many of the now still existing national organizations came into existence.
-Since 1933/1934 they send representatives into the UEA Komitato (a kind of parliament), making it a federation of national organizations.
-The term in Esperanto was initially mostly Naciaj Societoj (national societies), since 1933 Landaj Asocioj (country associations).
+Within a couple of years, many of the still existing national organizations came into existence.
+Since 1933-1934 they have sent representatives to the UEA Komitato, making it a federation of national organizations.
+In Esperanto these were initially termed as Naciaj Societoj (national societies), but they have subsequently become known as Landaj Asocioj (country associations).